 I hope you hear me clearly.

-I this idea that the phone call was a foe call on the behalf of Donald Trump is an amazing fictitious mindless thought on the left-wing media.
+This idea that the phone call was a fall call on the behalf of Donald Trump is an amazing, fictitious, mindless thought on the left-wing media.

 It was clearly a calculated move by Donald Trump and his staff.